 Last month, I was preparing for a business trip to Germany and planned to binge-watch Squid Game Season 3 on the plane, where there’s no Wi-Fi.
 I thought I’d download all the episodes in advance, but to my surprise, while Seasons 1 and 2 were available for download, Season 3 didn’t have a download button at all.

 At first glance, it looks like you can just download up to 100 videos—but there’s much more to it beneath the surface.
-Depending on the membership plan you subscribe to and the licensing terms of the content itself, the limits can vary greatly.
+Depending on the membership plan you subscribe to and the licensing terms of the content itself, these limits can vary greatly.

 Here’s the part that catches most people off guard—your Netflix downloads are basically on a countdown from the moment they land on your device.